 We compare education earned outside of Canada to the general education ladder in Canada.
 ICES reports offer a general comparability of the years and levels of study.
 ICES recommendations are set by considering several factors including:

 - The minimum academic credential one must hold in order to be admitted to the program.

 - The level and duration of the program.

 - The program of study to which the credential provides access in the country of origin.

 - The recognition of the institution and program.

-International Credential Evaluation Service (ICES) will provide individuals possessing educational credentials from outside BC or Canada with accurate, equitable, affordable, and reliable evaluations of their educational documents (Per the Alliance agreement: and the).
+International Credential Evaluation Service (ICES) will provide individuals possessing educational credentials from outside BC or Canada with accurate, equitable, affordable, and reliable evaluations of their educational documents (Per Alliance agreement: ).

 - Applications from Syria

-- ICES is unable to send any mail by courier to Iran, Cuba, North Korea, Syria, Kosovo, Somalia, Sudan or Turkmenistan.
+- ICES is unable to send any mail by courier to Kyrgyzstan, Kosovo or Turkmenistan.
+Cuba has restricted incoming mail by courier only.
+Also, Canada Post has temporarily suspended all mail services to Syria.
 Please see this notification of the for more information.